 Some of the fittings and fixtures came to us for free or were re-purposed from items we already had, such as the ceiling wood and the bed mattress (an old futon).

-If you were looking to recreate this van design yourself, the total cost would be around $3000.
+If you were looking to recreate this van design yourself, the estimated cost would be approximately $3000.

 JR spent three periods of around two weeks working to convert the van, equaling a total build time of around six weeks.

 He received some assistance from family (thank you!) and also had the use of his father’s tools and shop equipment.
-For reference, JR has no professional woodworking or building experience.
+For reference, JR has no professional or formal woodworking or building experience.

 Testing the van: Our first big road trip